LGUG2Z/komorebi/README.md

-start                         Start komorebi.exe as a background process stop                          Stop the komorebi.exe process and restore all hidden windows state                         Show a JSON representation of the current window manager state quick-save                    Quicksave the current resize layout dimensions quick-load                    Load the last quicksaved resize layout dimensions query                         Query the current window manager state log                           Tail komorebi.exe's process logs (cancel with Ctrl-C) focus                         Change focus to the window in the specified direction move                          Move the focused window in the specified direction stack                         Stack the focused window in the specified direction
+start                         Start komorebi.exe as a background process stop                          Stop the komorebi.exe process and restore all hidden windows state                         Show a JSON representation of the current window manager state query                         Query the current window manager state log                           Tail komorebi.exe's process logs (cancel with Ctrl-C) quick-save                    Quicksave the current resize layout dimensions quick-load                    Load the last quicksaved resize layout dimensions save                          Save the current resize layout dimensions to a file load                          Load the resize layout dimensions from a file focus                         Change focus to the window in the specified direction move                          Move the focused window in the specified direction stack                         Stack the focused window in the specified direction